citp/privacy-policy-historical/f/fa/fan/fanduel.com.md

-> *The following text is extracted and transformed from the fanduel.com privacy policy that was archived on 2014-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626003319id_/https%3A//www.fanduel.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fanduel.com privacy policy that was archived on 2014-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141229153750id_/https%3A//www.fanduel.com/privacy) for the most accurate reproduction.*

 # Privacy Policy | FanDuel

+Last update posted: 08/01/14

-FanDuel recognizes that its customers, visitors, users, and others who use FanDuel value their privacy.
-This Privacy Notice details important information regarding the use and disclosure of User information collected via the FanDuel.com website.
-FanDuel provides this Privacy Notice to help you make an informed decision about whether to use or continue using FanDuel.
+FanDuel recognizes that people who use FanDuel value their privacy.
+This Privacy Policy details important information regarding the use and disclosure of User information collected via the FanDuel.com website and mobile app (the “Service”).
+FanDuel provides this Privacy Policy to help you make an informed decision about whether to use or continue using FanDuel.

-Your use of FanDuel and any personal information you provide to FanDuel remains subject to the terms of this Privacy Notice and our terms and conditions.
+Your use of FanDuel and any personal information you provide through the Service remains subject to the terms of this Privacy Policy and our Terms of Use, as each may be updated from time to time.

-Please note that any video, image, or other content posted at the direction of Users onto FanDuel.com becomes published content and is not considered personally identifiable information subject to this Privacy Notice.
+Please note that any video, image, or other content you post on FanDuel.com (e.g., your name with a comment to a blog post) is not considered personally identifiable information subject to this Privacy Policy and may be published by FanDuel.

-Any questions, comments or complaints that you might have should be forwarded in writing to: FanDuel Inc,
+Any questions, comments or complaints that you might have should be forwarded in writing to:
-41 E 11th St,
-10th Floor,
+FanDuel Inc
+19 Union Square West
+9th floor
-New York,
+New York
-NY10003
+NY 10003

 ### Information We Collect

-  1. User Provided Information: You provide certain personally identifiable information (such as your name, email address, and PayPal or credit card billing information) to FanDuel when choosing to participate in various activities on the FanDuel.com website such as participating in contests, uploading pictures, posting messages, taking advantage of promotions, responding to surveys, or subscribing to newsletters or other mailing lists.
+  1. User Provided Information: You provide certain personally identifiable information (such as your name, email address, PayPal or credit card billing information, contacts you choose to submit, and profile photo) to FanDuel when choosing to participate in various activities on the Service such as registering for an account, participating in contests, uploading pictures, posting messages, taking advantage of promotions, responding to surveys, or subscribing to newsletters or other mailing lists.
-  2. Cookies Information: When you visit the FanDuel.com website, we may send one or more cookies - a small text file containing a string of alphanumeric characters - to your computer that uniquely identifies your browser.
+  2. Cookies Information: When you visit the FanDuel.com website, we may send one or more cookies - small files - to your computer or other device, which may enable us or others to uniquely identify your browser.
 FanDuel uses both session cookies and persistent cookies.
 A persistent cookie remains after you close your browser.
 Persistent cookies may be used by your browser on subsequent visits to the site.
 Persistent cookies can be removed by following your web browser help file directions.
-A session cookie is temporary and disappears after you close your browser.
-You can reset your web browser to refuse all cookies or to indicate when a cookie is being sent.
+Session cookies are temporary and typically disappear after you close your browser.
+You may be able to reset your web browser to refuse all cookies or to indicate when a cookie is being sent.
 However, some features of the FanDuel.com website may not function properly if the ability to accept cookies is disabled.
-  3. Log File Information: When you use FanDuel, our servers automatically record certain information that your web browser sends whenever you visit any website.
-These server logs may include information such as your web request, Internet Protocol ("IP") address, browser type, browser language, referring/exit pages and URLs, platform type, number of clicks, domain names, landing pages, pages viewed and the order of those pages, the amount of time spent on particular pages, the date and time of your request, and one or more cookies that may uniquely identify your browser.
+  3. Log File Information: When you use FanDuel, our servers may automatically record certain information that your device sends whenever you visit any website and use certain apps.
+These server logs may include information such as your web or app request, Internet Protocol ("IP") address, browser type, browser language, referring/exit pages and URLs, platform type, number of clicks, domain names, landing pages, pages viewed and the order of those pages, the amount of time spent on particular pages, the date and time of your request, and one or more cookies that may uniquely identify your browser.
-  4. Clear GIFs Information: When you use FanDuel, we may employ "clear GIFs" (a.k.a.
-Web Beacons) which are used to track the online usage patterns of our Users anonymously (i.e., in a non-personally-identifiable manner).
-In addition, we may also use clear GIFs in HTML-based emails sent to our users to track which emails are opened by recipients.
+  4. Clear GIFs Information: When you use FanDuel, we may employ technology such as "clear GIFs" (a.k.a.
+Web Beacons) which are used to track the online usage patterns of our Users.
+In addition, we may also use clear GIFs in HTML-based emails sent to our users to track which emails are opened by specific users.
+  5. Additional Mobile App Information: When you use our mobile app, we also may collect mobile device information like operating system and hardware type, numbers or codes that are unique to your particular device, device state information, default device language, the location of your device, and app usage information.

 ### The Way FanDuel Uses This Information

-  1. If you submit personally identifiable information to us through FanDuel, then we use your personal information to operate, maintain, and provide to you the features and functionality of FanDuel, including but not limited to the following: (a) providing you our products and services, including our games; (b) processing and responding to inquiries; (c) alerting you to new Site features, special events, products and services, or certain third-party products or services in which we think you will be interested; and (d) enforcing the legal terms that govern your use of the Site.
+  1. We use your personal information to operate, maintain, and provide to you the features and functionality of FanDuel, including but not limited to the following: (a) providing you our products and services, including our games; (b) processing and responding to inquiries; (c) alerting you to new Service features, special events, products and services, or certain third-party products or services in which we think you will be interested; and (d) enforcing the legal terms that govern your use of the Service.
-  2. We may use your email address to contact you for non-marketing or administrative purposes (such as notifying you of major FanDuel changes or for customer service purposes).
+  2. We may use your information to contact you for both marketing and non-marketing or administrative purposes (such as notifying you of major FanDuel changes or for customer service purposes).
-  3. We use both your personally identifiable information and certain non-personally-identifiable information (such as anonymous User usage data, cookies, IP addresses, browser type, clickstream data, etc.) to improve the quality and design of FanDuel and to create new features, promotions, functionality, and services by storing, tracking, and analyzing User preferences and trends.
+  3. We use your information to improve the quality and design of FanDuel and to create new features, promotions, functionality, and services, such as by storing, tracking, and analyzing User preferences and trends.
-  4. We use cookies, clear gifs, and log file information to: (a) remember information so that you will not have to re-enter it during your visit or the next time you visit FanDuel; (b) provide custom, personalized content and information; (c) monitor the effectiveness of our marketing campaigns; (d) monitor aggregate metrics such as total number of visitors, pages viewed, etc.; and (e) track your entries, submissions, and status in promotions, sweepstakes, and contests.
+  4. We also use cookies, clear gifs, log file information and mobile app information for purposes such as (a) remembering information so that you will not have to re-enter it during your visit or the next time you visit FanDuel; (b) providing custom, personalized content and information; (c) monitoring the effectiveness of our marketing campaigns; (d) monitoring aggregate metrics such as total number of visitors, pages viewed, etc.; and (e) tracking your entries, submissions, and status in promotions, sweepstakes, and contests.
-  5. Our subsidiaries, affiliated companies, agents, or other businesses or persons may have authorized access to your personally identifiable information for the purpose of processing such information on our behalf.
-  6. We may anonymize or aggregate your information for business purposes, including for reporting and research.
+  5. We may anonymize or aggregate your information for business purposes, including for reporting and research.
 Anonymous and/or aggregated data does not identify you, and we may use and disclose such information without limitation.

 ### When FanDuel Discloses Information

-We may share your personally identifiable information (such as name or email address) with other, third-party companies for their commercial or marketing use with your consent or as part of a specific program or feature for which you will have the ability to opt-in or opt-out.
+Our subsidiaries, affiliated companies, agents, or other businesses or persons may have authorized access to your information (such as name or email address) for the purpose of processing such information on our behalf, including by using the information to make improvements to the services they provide.
+We may share your personally identifiable information third parties for their commercial or marketing use with your consent or as part of a specific program or feature for which you will have the ability to opt-in or opt-out.
+We may disclose personally identifiable information in response to your requests for customer service.
+As agreed in our [Terms of Use](https://web.archive.org/terms), we may use personal information about you (such as your name and photo) in connection with marketing and publicity purposes.
+We will publish a profile page that includes your username, the date you became a member, your stats from previous contests and, if you uploaded one, your profile picture.
+When you participate in a contest, we may publish your username on a list of the contest participants, along with a link to your profile page.
+We also may share personally identifiable information in other situations with your consent.

-FanDuel also reserves the right to disclose personally identifiable information that FanDuel believes, in good faith, is appropriate or necessary to enforce our terms and conditions, take precautions against liability, to investigate and defend itself against any third-party claims or allegations, to respond to a subpoena, legal order, or official request, to protect the security or integrity of our web site, and to protect the rights, property, or personal safety of FanDuel, our Users or others.
+FanDuel also reserves the right to disclose personally identifiable information that FanDuel believes, in good faith, is appropriate or necessary to enforce our [Terms of Use](https://web.archive.org/terms), take precautions against liability or harm, to investigate and respond to third-party claims or allegations, to respond to a subpoena, legal order, or official request, to protect the security or integrity of our Service, and to protect the rights, property, or safety of FanDuel, our Users or others.
+Information also may be shared as described in the Merger, Sale or Bankruptcy section below.

 ### Your Choices

 You may, of course, decline to submit personally identifiable information through FanDuel, in which case FanDuel may not be able to provide certain services to you.

-To protect your privacy and security, we take reasonable steps (such as requesting a unique password) to verify your identity before granting you profile access or making corrections.
-You are responsible for maintaining the secrecy of your unique password and account information at all times.
+To protect your privacy and security, we reserve the right to take reasonable steps (such as requesting your password) to verify your identity before granting you profile access or making corrections.
+You are responsible for maintaining the secrecy of your password and account information at all times.

-Please contact FanDuel with any questions or comments about this Privacy Notice, your personal information, your consent, or your opt-in or opt-out choices by using the contact us form.
+Please contact FanDuel with any questions or comments about this Privacy Policy, your personal information, your consent, or your opt-in or opt-out choices by using the contact us form.

 ### Data Security